 MRTs are individuals whose professional activities have a material impact on Monzo's risk profile.
 We identify MRTs in line with the Remuneration Part of the PRA Rulebook.
-In the year to February 2023, we identified 47 MRTs.
-In July 2021, we also obtained Shareholder approval to increase the variable pay cap for our MRT population from 100% to 200%.
+In the year to March 2024, we identified 46 MRTs.
 RemCo oversees any changes to MRT remuneration.